libu2548/cr10core/README.md

 Not a Voron.Not a Bambu Lab.Not a Snapmaker.

-the printer i wanted didn't existed yet, i was run by the idée :

-> **Build the best large-format printer I could, using what I already had : salvaged parts from my last printer and a lot of time.**
+the printer i wanted didn't existed yet i wanted to  > **Build the best large-format printer I could, using what I already had : parts from my last printer and a lot of time.**

-What started as a way to get around the limitations of my CR-10S Pro V2 slowly turned into a much bigger project.

 I designed the mechanics, experimented with different architectures, built custom electronics and firmware configurations, broke things, rebuilt them, measured them, redesigned them, and gradually turned a pile of inexpensive parts into a surprisingly capable machine.

-And then something happened that I absolutely did not expect.

-### One year later...
+### and One year later...

 I presented the printer at the **Polytech3D Challenge**.

 The machine ended up winning a prize and more importantly to me received recognition from several professionals in the 3D printing industry who were present at the event.

 **This repository keep track of my last year of project.**